dgraph-io/dgraph/wiki/content/deploy/tls-configuration.md

 $ dgraph cert ls
 ```

+The default location where the _cert_ command stores certificates (and keys) is `tls` under the Dgraph working directory.
+The default dir path can be overridden using the `--dir` option.
+For example

 ### File naming conventions

-To enable TLS you must specify the directory path to find certificates and keys.
-The default location where the _cert_ command stores certificates (and keys) is `tls` under the Dgraph working directory; where the data files are found.
-The default dir path can be overridden using the `--dir` option.

 ```sh
 $ dgraph cert --dir ~/mycerts